Pp3ng/network_chat/README.md

 multiple clients at once.
 The server is able to broadcast messages to all connected clients.The client is able to send messages to the other clients and receive messages from them or private message to a specified client.

 ## Features

 - Multithreaded server: The server is able to handle multiple clients at once.
 - Broadcast messages: The server is able to broadcast messages to all connected clients.
 - Send and receive messages: The client is able to send messages to the server and receive messages from the server.
 - Server logging: The server logs all messages received from clients.
+- Server save chat history: The server saves all messages received from clients in a file.
 - Private messages: The client is able to send private messages to other clients.

 ## Dependencies